 All personal protective clothing needed for the course will be provided within the cost of the program (gloves and welding beanie), welding jackets will be available for student use for the duration of the program.

-**Students must attend with CSA certified steel toe boots.
+**Students must attend wearing cotton or denim pants and CSA certified steel toe boots.

 November 18, 25 & December 2: 9:30AM-4:00PM on all class dates